How to wash clothes

 Not only can you, but you should!
 Shower curtains can quickly become unhygienic and even grow mould, so you should wash it regularly.

-Before putting it in the dishwasher, see if you can get most of the soap grime off by hand.
+Before putting it in the washing machine, see if you can get most of the soap grime off by hand.

 Then you can throw it in a washing machine for a low temperature cycle with a gentle detergent and no fabric conditioner.